De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Why not a self-dual nominal quantifier?

-\textbf{Atomic interaction.} The atomic interaction rule should remind the reader of the classical tautology $\neg \alpha \vee \alpha$ or intuitionistic axiom $\alpha \Rightarrow \alpha$, applied only to atomic predicates.
+\textbf{Atomic interaction.} The atomic interaction rule should remind the reader of the classical tautology $\neg \alpha \vee \alpha$ or intuitionistic axiom $\alpha \Rightarrow \alpha$, applied only to the predicates forming the atoms of the calculus.
 Since there is no contraction rule for $\cpar$, once atoms are consumed by \textit{atomic interaction} they cannot be reused.
 Thus \textit{atomic interaction} is useful for modelling communication in process, where $\alpha$ models a receive action or event and $\co{\alpha}$ is the complementary send, which cancel each other out.

 \textbf{Switch and sequence.} The \textit{atomic interaction} and $\textit{switch}$ rules together provide a model for multiplicative linear logic (with \textit{mix})~\cite{Girard1987}.
-The difference between $\cpar$ and $\tensor$ is that $\cpar$ allow interaction, but $\tensor$ does not.
+The difference between $\cpar$ and $\tensor$ is that $\cpar$ allows interaction, but $\tensor$ does not.
 In this sense the switch rule restricts where which atoms may interact.
 The \textit{seq} rule also restricts where interactions can take place, but, since \textit{seq} is non-commutative, it can be used to capture causal dependencies between atoms.
 The \textit{sequence} rule preserves these causal dependencies, while permitting new causal dependencies.
 In terms of process models, the \textit{sequence} rule appears in the theory of pomsets~\cite{Gischer1988} and can refine parallel composition to its interleavings.

 \textbf{Unify.} The novel rule for \textsf{BVQ} is \textit{unify} for nominal quantifier $\nabla$.
-The \textit{unify} rule is necessary for any self-dual quantifier in an extension of linear logic.
+The \textit{unify} rule should be admissible in a well-designed extension of linear logic with a self-dual quantifier.
 To see why, consider the following auxiliary definitions.
 Observe that the following definition of linear implication ensures that $\nabla$ is self-dual in the sense that the de Morgan dual of $\nabla$ is $\nabla$ itself.
-Similarly, \textit{seq} and the unit are self-dual, while $\tensor$ and $\cpar$ are a polarised de Morgan dual pair of operators. \begin{definition} \textit{Linear negation} is defined by the following function over predicates.
+Similarly, \textit{seq} and the unit are self-dual, while $\tensor$ and $\cpar$ are a de Morgan dual pair of operators. \begin{definition} \textit{Linear negation} is defined by the following function over formulae.

 \textit{Linear implication}, written $P \multimap Q$, is defined as $\co{P} \cpar Q$. \end{definition}